 You’ve got all your boxes packed and the movers are on their way… What are you forgetting?
 Oh, right!
 Where’s your partner?!

 Just when you thought you had everything under control, you remember that you’re a part of a unit.
 The thought is comforting, but also disconcerting.
 How are you supposed to make all those decisions while taking someone else’s opinion into account?
+Working with professional movers like Mayflower can seriously reduce the amount of stress on you and your partner, but there are still many other potential landmines that you will need to consider.

 Don’t worry.
 If this is the first time you’ve ever had to move as part of a couple, you’ll learn everything you need to know right here.
 Whether you’re headed across the country or down the street, these tips will help you keep tensions low while you prepare for the move.